Duc-Lam-jh/GithubEx/README.md

 ## Answer 3
-__If the merge and the latest commit has already been pushed__ I suggest using the Github desktop application to revert the merge commit.
+__If the merge and the latest commit has already been pushed__
+- I suggest using the Github desktop application to revert the merge commit.

-__If the merge and the latest commit has not been pushed__ Using the command git revert <commitId before the merge>
+__If the merge and the latest commit has not been pushed__
+- Using the command git revert <commitId before the merge>
+1. git log
+2. git revert <commitId>